karpurgauram/pratyabhijna/content/scriptures/stavacintāmaṇiḥ.md

 <span class="center-text">`sugirā cittahāriṇyā paśyantyā dṛśyamānayā |`</span>
 <span class="center-text">`jayatyullāsitānanda mahimā parameśvaraḥ |1|`</span>

-<span class="center-text">This marks the initial obeisance to Lord Śiva.
-We bow before Lord Śiva and offer our salutations, proclaiming, "Victory to the Divine Guru, Victory to Śiva."
-When He [Lord Śiva] utters His sacred speech—His supreme, exquisite word (sugirā, meaning that most elevated and beautiful utterance)—it is citta hāriṇyā, capable of seizing your mind entirely, along with all its thoughts and perceptions.
-His single word captivates and dissolves your mind, stripping away every idea and concept.
-Through His compassionate gaze (paśyantyā), which beholds you with boundless grace, He initiates infinite waves of divine rapture within you (dṛśyamānayā).
-May that glorious Lord Śiva triumph!
-May He reign victorious—the One whose word silences the mind and its illusions, and whose merciful glance dispels all anxieties and sorrows.</span>
+This is the initial salutation to Lord Śiva.
+We bow down before the feet of Lord Śiva and offer our respects, declaring, “Victory to the Divine Guru, Victory to Śiva.”
+When Lord Śiva utters His holy voice—that supreme, matchless and divine utterance (that is, that highest and most beautiful utterance)—He completely subjugates your mind, with all its thoughts and conceptions.
+His single word attracts your mind and dissolves it, erasing every thought and imagination.
+His compassionate glance, which is filled with infinite grace, sends within you infinite waves of divine bliss.
+May the glorious Lord Śiva always triumph!
+May He always triumph—He, whose word silences the mind and its delusions, and whose glance of grace dispels all worries and sorrows.

 <span class="center-text">**Reflections:**</span>
-<span class="center-text">The nature of the Supreme speech of Lord Śiva is that sound which is the very essence of consciousness.
-It is Spanda—the unspoken resonance, the silent vibration.</span>
+The form of Lord Śiva's supreme voice is the sound that is the essence of consciousness itself.
+It is the pulse - the unspoken resonance, Parāvāk—the silent motionless-vibration.

 <span class="center-text">`यः स्फीतः श्रीदयाबोधपरमानन्दसंपदा ।`</span>